+Departamento de Informática, Universidad Cardenal Herrera - CEU, Spain Email: medin.el@ceu.es heterogeneous sources (e.g., databases or files).
 One of the main problems in integrating databases into a common repository is the possible inconsistency of the values stored in them, i.e., the very same term may have different values, due to misspelling, a permuted word order, spelling variants and so on.
 In this paper, we present an automatic method for reducing inconsistency found in existing databases, and thus, improving data quality.
 All the values that refer to a same term are clustered by measuring their degree of similarity.
 The clustered values can be assigned to a common value that, in principle, could substitute the original values.
-We evaluate different similarity measures for clustering.
-The method we propose gives good results with a considerably low error rate.
+Thus, the values are uniformed.
+The method we propose provides good results with a considerably low error rate.